Zhou Yang (politician): History

-Zhou also translated the works of Leo Tolstoy and other Russian writers into Chinese.
+Zhou also translated the works of Leo Tolstoy (including Anna Karenina) and other Russian writers into Chinese.
 Shortly before the Yan'an Forum in 1942, he translated Nikolai Chernyshevsky's The Aesthetic Relations of Art to Reality into Chinese.
 Zhou described himself as being a "loyal follower" of Chernyshevsky, stating that Chernyshevsky's "famous formula of 'beauty is life' carries a fundamental truth."
 Zhou praised Soviet writers, such Alexander Fadeyev and his novel The Young Guard, for presenting "totally new characters of a kind unprecedented in human history, a kind of character possessed of the highest communist spirit and moral qualities.
 In their work in creating typical images of positive characters according to the conditions of actual life, beloved Soviet writers have completed their most glorious task of serving as 'engineers of the human soul.'"

 Zhou's 1941 essay A Casual Discussion on Art and Life addressed the relationship between art and life through the idea of cultural practice.
 It examined the dialectical relationship between art and life in what Zhou referred to as "the practice of life" and "the practice of creation".

 Zhou's view was that writers must learn from the masses, rather than position themselves as attempting to reform the masses from above.

-After the People's Republic of China was declared in 1949, Zhou became one of Mao Zedong's most-supported literary theorists.
+After the People's Republic of China was declared in 1949, Zhou became one of Mao Zedong's most-supported literary theorists, and has been referred to as the Party's "literary czar".
+This was alongside his leading role in the Central Committee's influential Department of Propaganda and as Deputy Minister of Culture: in these roles he presided over the various campaigns against literary and artistic figures judged to be counterrevolutionary or bourgeois, for example the 1957 Anti-Rightist Campaign which came in response to the backlash against the criticism the Party faced during the Hundred Flowers Campaign.
+He had substantial power in the Ministry of Culture during the period when Mao Dun was the minister of culture.

+In the context of the Hundred Flowers Campaign, the origin of the phrase "let a hundred flowers bloom" has been traced to Zhou using the phrase in 1951; he may have picked up the phrase from a discussion on Peking opera.
+On 21 May 1951, Zhou had stated in a speech at the Central Literary Research Institute: